aleenafureedun/Godels-Theorems-and-Alone-With-You-in-the-Ether/README.md

 My seventh (current) read will ultimately be guided by the above.
 We’ll be speculating connections and drawing parallels (ik).
 All of the good stuff.

+I know 7 is your favourire number so please add it here LOL
 ## Anyway!

 This repo will be my space to brain-dump, conduct research, and perform deeper analyses of "Alone with You in the Ether."
 I have been trying to write a review for this book since I first read it last year, but it’s so rich and Philosophical that I find it pretty hard to write a systematic review that magnificently captures the essence of the book.
 I guess it’s not that hard anymore hehe